Second Process

-"Process" is a 2019 album by the techno group LSD, a collective composed of producers Luke Slater, Steve Bicknell, and Dave Sumner (aka Function).
+"Second Process" is a 2019 album by the techno group LSD, a collective composed of producers Luke Slater, Steve Bicknell, and Dave Sumner (aka Function).

 The songs are described as "melodic and mind-melting techno with surreal atmospheres and propulsive drum-programming", and directly follow from their highly regarded 2017 EP "Process".

 Track listing

 All tracks written and produced by Slater, Bicknell and Sumner.